WHAT IS BIOSAFETY

 - Risk Group 1 (minor individual and community risk)

 These agents are very unlikely to cause diseases.
 BSL 1 laboratories have a basic level of containment based on standard microbiological practices and no primary or secondary barriers are specifically recommended.
+No safety equipment is required.

 - Risk Group 2 (moderate individual risk and low community risk)